chkp-yairt/helmfile-demo/README.md

    - Supports labels for selective testing and deployment of specific components

 7. **GitOps Compatibility**:
-   - Works seamlessly with GitOps tools like ArgoCD
+   - Works with GitOps tools like ArgoCD
    - Enables automated deployment pipelines based on repository changes

 8. **Streamlined Release Management**: